CCS-Lab/hBayesDM/R/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Replace 'http' with 'https' in the links in the documentation.
+* Replace all 'http' with 'https' in the links in the documentations.
-* Fixed URI-related issues in the documentations.
+* Fixed URL-related issues in the documentations.
 * Fixed minor errors in the generated documentations.

 ## Test environments